risk-first/website/complexity/Towers-Of-Abstraction.md

+This article is about how we model **Concepts** in software.

-In [Hierarchies]() we looked at a really common **Concept** - the Hierarchy - and discovered that there was no single implementation for this concept within the world of computing.
-Instead, it was implemented over and over again, in different languages, data-formats, UIs and concepts.
+In [Hierarchies](Hierarchies.md) we looked at a really common concept - the Hierarchy - and discovered that there was no single implementation for this concept within the world of computing.
+Instead, it was implemented over and over again, in different languages, data-formats and UIs.

-In [Crystals-And-Code]() we looked at how a well-factored Information System could be built and maintained, and in this system, concepts would be _implemented once_.
-But these systems were like crystals embedded in the wider landscape of the computing environment, and required much work to maintain.
+In [Crystals-And-Code](Crystals-And-Code.md) we looked at how a well-factored Information System could be built and maintained, and in this system, concepts would be _implemented once_.
+But these systems were like crystals embedded in the wider, messy environment of the computing environment, and required hard work to maintain.

-Here, we're going to look at [Towers Of Abstraction]():  when we are modelling our concepts and building our Information Systems, we stand on the shoulders of giants, using libraries, frameworks and languages to make our lives easier.
+Here, we're going to look at [Towers Of Abstraction](Towers-Of-Abstraction.md).
+When we are modelling our concepts and building our Information Systems, we stand on the shoulders of giants, using libraries, frameworks and languages to make our lives easier.

 But as we discussed in [Boundary Risk](/Boundary-Risk.md), using these abstractions comes at a cost:  ecosystem lock-in.
-Once we have chosen our [Towers of Abstraction](), change is expensive.
+Once we have chosen our Towers of Abstraction, change is expensive.

 ## Conceptual Portability

 The problem is that because we define our **Concepts** on top of the Towers of Abstraction, we can't simply take those concepts and use them elsewhere.
 Let's look at some examples:

- - Both GitHub and BitBucket have the concept of "User".
+ - Both [GitHub]() and [BitBucket]() have the concept of "User".
 They are not the same.
 Some of the properties of the User _are_ shared (I have a name in both).
 Some of the properties are equivalent (I have a _profile picture_ in Github, and an _avatar_ in Bitbucket but they are different sizes, obviously).
 There are many more properties that are completely different.
 Luckily, the concept of "Repo" _is_ the same in both, so I can move my code back and forth between them easily.

  - In both Java and .net there are lively open-source communities, and unit testing is a popular thing.
 Most people in the Java world use [JUnit]().
 Most people in the C# world use [NUnit]().
 NUnit started off by porting the Junit concepts to .net, but has now diverged in it's own way.
 However the basic concept of unit testing is shared, but as with "User", is subtly different across these two Towers of Abstraction.